gvwilson/sdxpy/src/lint/index.md

 Many programs store their configuration in dictionaries.
-As those dictionaries grow larger, it's easy for programmer to redefine values by accident.
+As those dictionaries grow larger, it's easy for programmers to redefine values by accident.
 For example,
 the dictionary in this short piece of code has two entries for the key `"third"`: